cmoestl/cme_verify/README.md

 ## Running the CME statistics code

 * needs sunpy, astropy, seaborn, pickle, urllib, json
-* for a paper in preparation:
+* for a paper in preparation in ipython do:

-ipython:
       $ run cme_stats

-terminal:
-      $ python cme_stats.py

 * for the poster on CME observations with the Parker Solar Probe, shown at EGU 2018
 * https://doi.org/10.6084/m9.figshare.6110636.v1